During the Edo period, the sento (public bathhouse) was a popular place to unwind, as well as get yourself clean.

 Other days 3:30 pm to 1:00 am (No fixed holidays)

-A mere two-minute walk from Gakugei-Daigaku Station takes you to Chiyono-yu (千代の湯), a community-based sento that was renovated in 2010.
+A mere two-minute walk from Gakugei-Daigaku Station takes you to a tattoo-friendly Chiyono-yu (千代の湯), a community-based sento that was renovated in 2010.

 The wood-carved Benzaiten Buddha sculpture in the entrance and majestic Mt.
 Fuji murals in the bath area will catch any first-timer's eyes.